Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 • "When a Teams meeting ends, write to Notion" can be assembled in Zapier

-Three AI meeting notes tools to stream records into Notion
+Three AI meeting notes tools to send notes straight into Notion

-These tools take audio or video from your meeting, transcribe and summarize it, and stash the result in Notion.
-This is where "completeness of Notion integration" varies most.
+These take your meeting audio or video, transcribe and summarize it, and drop the result into Notion.
+"How deep the Notion integration goes" varies most here.

-Notion's first-party AI meeting notes feature, launched in May 2025.
-It delivers the most "Notion-native" experience available.
+Notion's first-party AI meeting notes feature, launched May 2025.
+The most "Notion-native" experience you can get.

-Type /meet inside a Notion desktop page to start the block.
-Notion records the PC's system audio, transcribes it, summarizes, and writes everything back into the same Notion page automatically.
+Type /meet inside a Notion desktop page and the block drops in.
+Notion records your computer's system audio, transcribes, summarizes, and writes everything back into the same page automatically.

 Video conferencing tools supported by Notion AI Meeting Notes